 The JCCP is aware that it is commonly considered normal practice to supply parenteral medicines via a private prescription without the provision of any further patient direction.
 The effect of prescribing in this way is to facilitate autonomy, enabling the person delegated to determine for themselves the dose required for the individual patient.
 The law makes it clear that 'direction' is a key element of prescribing.
 However, the consequence of this form of cosmetic practice may sometimes be problematic regarding patient welfare, professional standards and legal compliance.
-Therefore, the JCCP reminds prescribers that a Patient Specific Direction (PSD) is a legal method of prescribing and that, particularly when delegating, a direction must be provided, and the procedure undertaken in accordance with it.
-The JCCP advise that a PSD is the most appropriate form of direction and we would expect to see a PSD to include, at a minimum:
+Therefore, the JCCP reminds prescribers that a Patient Specific Direction (PSD) is a legal method of prescribing and that, particularly when delegating, a PSD must be provided, and the procedure undertaken in accordance with it.
+JCCP would expect to see a PSD to include, at a minimum:

-- Name of patient and/or other individual patient identifiers - Name, form and strength of medicine (generic or brand name where appropriate) - · Route of administration - Dose (per facial area for complex treatments such as botulinum toxin) - Date - Signature of prescriber.
+- Name of patient and/or other individual patient identifiers - Name, form and strength of medicine (generic or brand name where appropriate) - Route of administration - Dose (per facial area for complex treatments such as botulinum toxin) - Date - Signature of prescriber.